Golf Rules Explained: Dropping And Measuring - Golf Monthly Rules

 Previously

-When taking free or penalty relief, the ball must be dropped from shoulder height and first strike a part of the course within the one- or two-club-length relief area.
+When taking free or penalty relief, the ball had to be dropped from shoulder height and then first strike a part of the course within the one- or two-club-length relief area.

-It may then roll up to another two club-lengths not nearer the hole from where it first struck a part of the course.
+It could then roll up to another two club-lengths not nearer the hole from where it first struck a part of the course.

 From 2019

-Drops will be from knee height and the ball must come to rest within the relief area, without the additional two club-lengths.
+Drops are now from knee height and the ball must come to rest within the relief area, without the additional two club-lengths.

-The new procedure should not only be quicker, as the ball is more likely to remain within the relief area when dropped from knee height, but easier to understand too.

-It also means players will no longer be able to end up almost four club-lengths away from where the ball was lying, potentially creating a big advantage.
+It also means you can no longer end up almost four club-lengths away from where the ball was lying, which potentially created a big advantage sometimes.

 - New Golf Rules Explained: Penalty Areas